prideout/layout-viewer/README.md

 ## Next tasks

+Create faux cells for the root cell defs so that they have valid CellIds for hover / select.

 Use [https://docs.rs/crate/bvh](https://docs.rs/crate/bvh) for accelerated picking.
 It uses nalgebra internally.
-Use a vec of (layer index, cell id) for the lookup table (one entry per triangle).
+Uses TriangleInfo.
 Add an Enable picking button because building the BVH is slow.

-For the selection effect, create an outline triangle buffer on the fly using the stroke feature in i_overlay.
+For the selection effect, create an outline triangle buffer on the fly using the stroke feature in `i_overlay`.

-Test on mobile.
+Test / fix the app on mobile devices.

 The 6502 has bugs?
 I see sprinkled squares outside the bounds of the chip.